ogradyc01/GoldenCheetah/First-Steps_Prerequisites.md

 ***
 In order to use GoldenCheetah you have to install it on you PC.
 Supported operating systems are listed on the GoldenCheetah website.

-_Note:_ GoldenCheetah is NOT a web-based application, but has to be installed locally on your PC.

 Stable release builds for download are available on the GoldenCheetah website, at [www.goldencheetah.org/download.html](http://www.goldencheetah.org/download.html)

 Once you have installed the software on you PC, you can run it, it doesn't need any configuration before you start.